filipejacob/filipejacob/README.md

 - 👋 Hi, I’m @filipejacob
-- 👀 I’m interested in  uma vaga remota
+- 👀 I’m interested in  a remote vacancy
-- 🌱 I’m currently learning  Desenvolvimento  Mobile
+- 🌱 I’m currently learning  Mobile Development
-- 💞️ I’m looking to collaborate on  uma empresa do exterior
+- 💞️ I’m looking to collaborate on  a company from abroad
-- 📫 How to reach me  me mande uma mensagem no Linkedin
+- 📫 How to reach me  send me a message on Linkedin
 - https://www.linkedin.com/in/filipe-jacob/

 <!---